-Board of directors
+Board of Directors

-The Board of Directors consists of fourteen members, who are appointed by the General Meeting of Shareholders.
+The Board of Directors currently consists of fourteen members, who are appointed by the General Meeting of Shareholders.
 Eight of the Directors are appointed from among candidates nominated by the principal shareholders.
 The Chairman and the Chief Executive Officer are never the same individual.
 The Chief Executive Officer is the only Board member with an executive function.
 All other members are non-executive Directors.

-Four of the Directors are independent in accordance with the criteria of Article 526ter of the Belgian Companies Code and provision 2.3 of the Belgian Corporate Governance Code: Mr Alan Begg (first appointed in 2008), Lady Barbara Judge (first appointed in 2007), Mr Manfred Wennemer (first appointed in 2009, independent since 1 January 2010) and Ms Mei Ye (first appointed in 2014).
+Four of the Directors are independent in accordance with the criteria of Article 526ter of the Belgian Companies Code and provision 2.3 of the Belgian Corporate Governance Code: Alan Begg (first appointed in 2008), Lady Barbara Judge (first appointed in 2007), Manfred Wennemer (first appointed in 2009, independent since 1 January 2010) and Mei Ye (first appointed in 2014).

-The Board met on seven occasions in 2014: there were six regular meetings and one extraordinary meeting.
-In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2014:
+The Board met on ten occasions in 2015: there were seven regular meetings and three extraordinary meetings.
+In addition to its statutory powers and powers under the Articles of Association and the Bekaert Charter, the Board of Directors discussed the following matters, among others, in 2015: